circleci/circleci-docs/jekyll/_cci2/local-cli-getting-started.md

 ## Download and Setup the CircleCI CLI

-Next, we will install the CircleCI CLI and try out some of it's features.
+Next, we will install the CircleCI CLI and try out some of its features.
 To install the CLI on a unix machine run the following command in your terminal:

 ```sh
 curl -fLSs https://circle.ci/cli | bash
 ```

-There are multiple installation methods for the CLI, read more about them [here]({{site.baseurl}}/2.0/local-cli) if you need to use an alternative method.
+There are multiple installation methods for the CLI, you can read more about them [here]({{site.baseurl}}/2.0/local-cli) if you need to use an alternative method.

 Now run the setup step after the installation: